NYC Construction Accident Lawyers

 Why Do Construction Accidents Happen?

-While industry regulations are in place to protect construction workers, accidents happen.
-It doesn’t help that this type of work is done at great heights, often with powerful, complex machinery, and amid countless potential dangers.
-Still, most construction accidents could have been prevented if not for negligence.
+While industry regulations are in place to protect construction workers, accidents still happen.
+It doesn’t help that this type of work is performed at great heights, often with powerful, complex machinery and amid countless potential dangers.
+Still, most construction accidents are preventable.

 • Lack of supervision